Last Updated on 07/10/2025

 1. Leverage Browser Caching

-Optimize the fetching of resources by implementing a specific caching policy for all server responses.
+Optimize resource fetching by implementing a specific caching policy for all server responses.

-This policy should define whether a resource can be cached, who can cache it, how long it should be cached, and if re-validation is possible upon cache expiration.
+This policy should define whether a resource can be cached, who is authorized to cache it, how long it should be cached, and whether re-validation is possible upon cache expiration.

-Setting clear caching policies allows clients to reuse previously-fetched responses, saving time for users.
+Setting clear caching policies enables clients to reuse previously fetched responses, saving users time.

 2. Avoid Landing Page Redirects